ritapatnaik/ritapatnaik/README.md

 ### 👋 About

-Highly motivated Computer Science student with hands-on experience in **frontend development**, **automation testing**, and **VR application development**.
+Highly motivated Computer Science graduate with hands-on experience in **frontend development**, **automation testing**, and **VR application development**.
 Experienced in improving system performance, streamlining workflows, and delivering user-focused solutions through Agile collaboration.

 Currently based in **Germany** and pursuing a Master’s in **Computer Science** at the University of Paderborn.